Cheri Walsh | Executive Director

 Hannah Berson | Director of Programs & Assessment

-Hannah has worked continuously in arts education for over ten years.
+Hannah has worked continuously in arts education for fifteen years.
 Prior to ETA, she managed after-school teen apprenticeship programs in the performing, visual, literary and culinary arts at Gallery 37 in Chicago, which later became After School Matters.
 She has also worked with the education programs at New York City Opera and New York's Children's Museum of the Arts, as well as in music and visual arts classrooms in New York and Chicago public schools.
 Hannah holds an M.A. in Arts Administration from Columbia University, a B.A. in Cinema and Media Studies from the University of Chicago, and she is an alumna of Coro Leadership New York.